 On climb out we were IFR for maybe 2 minutes and then into clear blue skies, cotton ball fog below, with visibility more than 100 miles.
 Meteorological magic for the kids, this being their first experience breaking out on top.
 Radar vectors for traffic took us about half way out to Catalina Island, peak sticking up through the fog, and then direct Seal Beach.
 Glad we had to two big reliable Pratt & Whitneys rumbling outside the windows.
 Don't like swimming in cold water.
 Soon we're almost 2 miles high looking down at 747s as they approach LAX and I point out the huge HOLLYWOOD sign on the hillside looking tiny way below.
 With ground speed at 160 knots we were soon over Palmdale looking at the huge Edwards AFB dry lakebed, the Space Shuttle landing strip to the northeast, and Dick Rutan's base at Mojave to the north.

 GPS said we were 20 miles out of Tahachapi, so we cancelled IFR but couldn't pick out the gliderport behind the ridge covered with a forest of huge white windmills.
+Calls on Unicom produced no response from anyone.
 Forecast and actual winds aloft were light and variable, and we quickly found the field.
 From an orbit overhead we hawked the windsock which seemed to be indecisive, and decided to land to the west, uphill.
 On short final a voice comes on the radio and recommends a landing to the east, so we buttonhook around, trying to avoid the mountains to the south and gliders to the north, airspeed high to avoid dangerous low speed steep turn stall crash burn syndrome and come screaming down final, engines at idle, everything hanging out wondering if 5400 feet is going to be long enough when 2300 usually is.
 But all's well that ends well, with nary a bounce, and we're down, taxiing in with wheels in the dirt on either side of the narrow taxiways.
 Jessica says something about that was exciting, never flew an approach quite like that before.
 I though she was being sarcastic, but the twinkle in her eye indicated otherwise.

 Matt is waiting and proudly introduces us around as the crew disperses to find a bathroom to drain coffee and to look at airplanes and gliders.
 At 4200' MSL the sun is hot, the air desert dry, and it reminds me of learning to fly forty years ago in Santa Fe.
 But here we are out in the boonies.
 Not the edge of the earth, but you can see it from here, as they say.